particle-iot/docs/src/content/reference/cli.md

 (Replace the name `firmware.bin` witht the name of the `.bin` file produced by the compile step.)

-### Publishing the library
+### Contributing the library

-Once you have tested the library and you are ready to release the library into the wild, you run the `library publish` command.
+Once you have tested the library and you are ready to upload the library to the cloud, you run the `library contribute` command.
 You run this command from the directory containing the library

 ```
 cd lib/mylib
-particle library publish
+particle library contribute
 ```

+Before the library is contributed, it is first validated.
+If validation succeeds, the library is contributed and is then available for use in your other projects.
+The library is not available to anyone else.

+### Publishing the Library

+If you wish to make a contributed library available to everyone, it first needs to be published.

-Before the library is published, it is first validated.
-It's important to ensure the version number hasn't been published before.
-Incrementing the version with each poublish is a recommended approach to ensuring unique versions.
-If the version isn't unique, the library will not be published and an error message will be displayed.
+When publishing a library, it's important to ensure the version number hasn't been published before - if the version has already been published, the library will not be published and an error message will be displayed.

-If validation succeeds, the library is published and is then available for use in other projects.

-Currently, all published libraries are visiblet o everyone.
-Private libraries will be supported in a future release.
+Incrementing the version number with each publish is a recommended approach to ensuring unique versions.

+Once the library is published, it is visible to everyone and available for use.
+Once the a given version of a library has been published, the files and data cannot be changed.
+Subsequent changes must be via a new contributed version and subsequent publish.